-- In lessons only out if directed to by your teacher.
+- In lessons Some students use i-pads or laptops to take notes in class this is fine.
+Phones - only if directed to by your teacher.
 You might be looking up mark schemes, doing research, controlling science equipment, measuring, photographing etc. - During lesson time.